Eric Thames

 Eric Allyn Thames (/θeɪmz/ THAYMZ; born November 10, 1986) is an American former professional baseball first baseman and outfielder.
 He played in Major League Baseball (MLB) for the Toronto Blue Jays, Seattle Mariners, Milwaukee Brewers, and Washington Nationals, in the KBO League for the NC Dinos, and in the Nippon Professional Baseball (NPB) for the Yomiuri Giants.

 Thames played college baseball for the Pepperdine Waves, and was chosen by the Blue Jays in the 2008 MLB draft.
-He made his MLB debut for Toronto in 2011, and was traded to the Mariners in 2012.
+He made his MLB debut for Toronto in 2011 and was traded to the Mariners in 2012.
 After spending the 2013 season in Minor League Baseball, he signed with the Dinos for the 2014 season.
 He won the KBO League Most Valuable Player Award in 2015, and signed with the Brewers before the 2017 season.
+He signed with the Nationals in 2020, joining Yomiuri after that season.

 Early life and career

 Thames grew up in the San Jose-Santa Clara area.
 He attended Bellarmine College Preparatory in San Jose.
 As a freshman, he was the junior varsity baseball team's third string shortstop.
 He became the starting shortstop as a sophomore, and then joined the varsity team in his junior year.
 He was an All-League player for two years and a team MVP as a senior in 2004.

 Thames then attended West Valley Community College after sitting a year at Cabrillo College in 2005.
 During the 2006 season Thames made the Northern California all-state team, and he also made the first team all conference squad.
 From there, Thames transferred to Pepperdine University to play for the Pepperdine Waves.
 In 2007, he played summer league baseball for the La Crosse Loggers of the Northwoods League.

 The New York Yankees of Major League Baseball selected Thames in the 39th round of the 2007 MLB draft, with the 1,191st overall selection.
 He returned to Pepperdine for the 2008 season.
 In 2008, Thames batted .407 with 13 home runs for the Waves, and was named the West Coast Conference's most valuable player.
 Towards the end of the season, he tore a quadriceps muscle during a game.